-On Monday, July 6, the first floor of the Library will be open to the public for browsing the collections and checking out materials to enjoy at home.
+The Library is open to the public for browsing the collections and checking out materials to enjoy at home.
 To ensure the safety of staff and patrons, the Library is following building capacity guidelines and encouraging brief visits.
-Patrons must make a reservation for a one-hour timeslot to visit the Library.
-The second floor of the Library remains closed to the public until Wednesday, July 15.
+Patrons must make a reservation for a one-hour time slot to visit the Library.

 Hours of Operation

 Wednesday, 12 PM-8 PM